 If you’ve ever felt stretched thin or wound up because of deadline pressures at work or school, you’re not the only one.
 The same goes for if you’re on edge because your child is having problems in school.
 Or if you’re restless because your relationship is getting rocky.
 Feeling anxious because of such circumstances is a normal part of life.
 After all, anxiety is the body’s natural response to stress and goes away when the stressor is over.

 But what if it doesn’t?
 What if the anxiety you experience lasts a long time?
 Excessive anxiety that persists even after your situation’s been resolved may indicate an anxiety disorder.
+Suffolk DBT’s team of experienced therapists have put together this guide on DBT and anxiety.
+When you’re ready, they are ready to support you through Cognitive Behavioral Therapy on Long Island and Manhattan.

 Is DBT good for anxiety?